 "Pish posh," Mr. Glover laughed, waving his hand and sitting at the table.
 "Take a seat, take a seat, help yourself to the food, God knows we have too much."

 "Do ignore him darling, he gets a bit excited over some things," Mrs. Neale sighed.

 "Um… okay," I said meekly, taking a seat across from them and sliding my bag onto my lap.

-"I'll get straight to the point Eliot, you were the best applicant we received," Mr. Glover started.
+"I'll get straight to the point Elliot, you were the best applicant we received," Mr. Glover started.
 "Your work that you sent in, the stuff you did in high school and the university work, was outstanding.
 No seriously," he continued at my doubtful look, "I honestly wanted to hire you as soon as I looked over your application but Monique said I would have to wait."